Skip to content

 return

-event_dispatcher = getattr(obj, self._observable_event_descriptor._obj_name, None) # type: EventDispatcher
+event_dispatcher = getattr(obj, self._observable_event_descriptor.name, None) # type: EventDispatcher

 old_value = obj.__dict__.get(self._old_value_internal_name, NotImplemented)